Some Unique Family Activities for School Break

 Have you ever tried riding a yooner?
 This glide sport was brought here directly from France’s Haute-Savoie region, and can only be practised at the Mount SUTTON ski resort!
 Imagine a small luge fitted with a seat 20 cm from the ground, a mini-ski, with a suspension and a brake handle.
 The concept is quite simple: You sit on the saddle and control the vehicle with your hips as you direct your turns with your arms; To slow down you use your feet or the brake handle!
 It’s somewhat like pretending to fly while surfing on the snow!
 A sport as easy as it is entertaining, for 8-year-olds and up.

-Pull on your skates and head out on the ice oval at In the town of Brome Lake.
+Discover the outdoor activity that millions of Scandinavians families love!
+Great cardio exercise, kicksledding is an alternative to cross-country skiing for those who like a little more stability on snow or ice.
+It’s also the perfect family sport!
+Otherwise, you can also pull on your skates and head out on the ice oval at In the town of Brome Lake.
 Enjoy a beautiful view of the lake and warm up by the outdoor fireplace.
 From the beach, you can also snowshoe or cross-country ski your way to the town of Knowlton by following the Coldbrook Path.
-Before you leave home, we advise you to check ice conditions by consulting the Brome-Lake Facebook page.
+Before you leave home, we advise you to check ice conditions by consulting the Brome-Lake page.
+All equipments are available for rentals.

 Try a Fatbike

-Whether you’re already a fan or just curious about this winter sport, Bromont is where all the fun starts!
+Whether you’re already a fan or just curious about this winter sport, you will find something to please you!
+Plein Air Sutton offers 15 kilometers of forest trails and a large fleet of brand new rental bikes.
 The Parc des Sommets offers about twenty trails on the Village, Mount Oak and the Mountain networks for a total of nearly 50 km of marked trails!
 Follow your progress in real time via the AllTrails or ONDAGO applications.
 Different size fatbikes (from junior to extra-large) can be rented here and includes your daily access.

 For Animal Lovers